1

 I'm halfway through my meal when a commotion starts to grow behind me.
 I glance over my shoulder and see two dudes yelling insults and pointing at a tray.

 And just like that, a symphony of chaos comes alive during the middle of an opera.
-The violins play notes like punk bitch, the sounds of two bodies struggling to maim each other are coming out of the tuba, the percussion is CLACK CLACK, CLACK CLACKing, and copper yells like a sostenuto.
+The violins whine notes like punk bitch, the sounds of two bodies struggling to maim each other are coming out of the tuba and trumpet, the percussion is CLACK CLACK, CLACK CLACKing, and copper yells like a sostenuto.
 (Typically the middle pedal on grand pianos, the sostenuto pedal allows a copper to sustain certain notes while inmates remain unaffected.)
-Everything is echoing off cold concrete walls and into the ears of a hungry audience.
+Everything is echoing off cold concrete walls and vibrating into the ears of a hungry audience.

 “Hurry up!
 Get to your cells now!
 Rack in and close your doors!
 Hurry up!
 MOVE MOVE MOVE!”
-Big and Small are already in cuffs being escorted out of the section.
+Big and Small are cuffed right away then escorted out of our section.

 “Well, there goes our morning.
-We’ll be lucky to get out after lunch,” JJ sighs.
+We’ll be lucky to get out before lunch,” JJ sighs.

 Well, back to bed.